 Disruptive behavior disorders (DBD) are a group of behavioral problems defined as disruptive because those who are affected by it will cause disruptions with the people and activities around them.
 These disruptive behavior disorders are characterized by patterns of ongoing uncooperative, defiant, and hostile behaviors toward authority figures that negatively impact daily functioning.
 The most common types of disruptive behavior disorders are oppositional defiant disorder (ODD) and conduct disorder.
 The main difference between these two disorders is the severity of the symptoms; conduct disorder is considered the more serious of the two.

 Talk it out: Approach your loved one about getting treatment for their disruptive behavior disorder using “I” statements.
 Give them the space to talk about their feelings and listen in a nonjudgmental way.
-Gently guide them into an inpatient treatment program you’ve researched.
+Gently guide them into an inpatient treatment center or hospital you’ve researched.
 If they’re not ready to consider the option, let them know that it is always available to them.

-Be supportive: One of the most important things you can do for a loved one is to let them know that you will be there for them throughout the entire process.
+Be supportive: One of the most important things you can do for a loved one is to let them know that you will be there for them throughout the entire process or receiving care at a treatment center or hospital.
 Offer to go with them to their appointments and accompany them to the treatment program during the intake process.
 Continue to be there for them once they are in the program and once they have been discharged.
 This type of support can make a world of difference.

 When left untreated, behavioral disruptive disorders will only cause the development of more serious problems later on in life.
 Without properly controlling these aggressive, cruel behaviors, individuals may only get more aggressive and may begin to engage in more serious crimes.
 People can become more socially isolated, fail out of school, lose their job, and develop substance abuse problems.
-The sooner this disruptive behavior is addressed the better the outcomes.
+The sooner this disruptive behavior is addressed at a treatment center or hospital, the better the outcomes.

 Inpatient treatment that combines various therapeutic techniques with medication management is proven to be an effective way of helping people overcome their disruptive behavior disorder.
-An inpatient treatment center will allow you to escape the normal stressors of everyday life so you can focus on getting better.
-Most inpatient programs will provide you with individual therapy, group sessions, and family therapy, all designed to address specific problems that DBD has caused in your life.
+An inpatient treatment center or hospital will allow you to escape the normal stressors of everyday life so you can focus on getting better.
+Most inpatient programs at a treatment center or hospital will provide you with individual therapy, group sessions, and family therapy, all designed to address specific problems that DBD has caused in your life.
 Through a variety of different therapeutic techniques, you will learn better social skills, anger management techniques, and more appropriate ways of interacting with those around you.

-When you first arrive at Highland Ridge you will need to complete a series of evaluations so our treatment team will be able to more thoroughly understand the problems you are dealing with.
+When you first arrive at Highland Ridge Hospital, you will need to complete a series of evaluations so our treatment team will be able to more thoroughly understand the problems you are dealing with.
 This comprehensive evaluation will help us determine if you have any medical concerns, the severity of your disruptive behavioral disorder, and if you have any co-occurring disorders.
-Once the results of these evaluations have been combined, they will be used to help us create a plan of care for your stay.
+Once the results of these evaluations have been combined, they will be used to help us create a plan of care for your stay at our treatment center.

-Medication may be a part of your treatment plan depending on the severity of your symptoms and the presence of any co-occurring disorders.
+Medication may be a part of your treatment plan at Highland Ridge Hospital, depending on the severity of your symptoms and the presence of any co-occurring disorders.
 After an individual has learned better coping skills and better ways of managing their behavior, they may be slowly weaned off medication.
 All medication use will be monitored on a daily basis and altered if necessary.

-Individual therapy is provided on a weekly basis to allow patients the chance to work privately with one of our therapists.
+Individual therapy is provided on a weekly basis at our treatment center to allow patients the chance to work privately with one of our therapists.
 In individual therapy, you will use a variety of therapeutic techniques to help you understand the negative consequences that result from your inappropriate behavior and better ways of coping with emotions surrounding those behaviors.

 Highland Ridge Hospital is a holistic treatment center that offers a variety of experiential methods to help promote healing.
 These may include: